arzwa/MultilocusIsland/docs/draft-hapdip2.md

 computed using the numerical approximation based on diffusion theory.
 ](/home/arthur_z/vimwiki/build/img/2023-04-19/domtau.svg){#fig:domtau}

-The results displayed in @fig:domtau suggest furthermore that, for a given total strength of selection $Ls$, predominantly haploid populations should be able to maintain more adaptive variation, and exhibit stronger reproductive isolation, irrespective of the degree of dominance in the diploid phase.
+@Fig:domtau suggests furthermore that, for a given total strength of selection
+$Ls$, predominantly haploid populations should be able to maintain more adaptive variation, and exhibit stronger reproductive isolation, irrespective of the degree of dominance in the diploid phase.
-Although we have shown that recessive local adaptation in diploids leads to stronger barriers, increasing the relative strength of haploid selection, and thereby pulling the effective dominance coefficient closer to $0.5$, does not lead to weaker barriers when local adaptation acts recessively in the diploid phase.
-This is because the effective selection coefficient in this model is
+This is because the effective selection coefficient in the model defined by
-$(2-\tau)s$, so that the strength of selection per gene in haploids is twice that in diploids in the absence of dominance.
+@eq:hapdipmodel is $(2-\tau)s$, so that the strength of selection per gene copy in haploids is twice that in diploids in the absence of dominance.
+Therefore, although we have shown in our analyses for diploids above that recessive local adaptation ($h=1$) can lead to a stronger barrier to gene flow (if $Ls$ is sufficiently large), increasing the relative strength of diploid selection ($\tau$) in the haplodiplontic model when locally beneficial alleles act recessively (thereby increasing $h_e$) does not strengthen the barrier, because this decreases $s_e$ at the same time.
 The relevance of these observations for the evolution and maintenance of haplodiplontic life cycles is however not very clear, as a life cycle modifier need not keep the overall strength of selection constant [@scott2017].